What is an innovative startup company?

 What are the main benefits for innovative start-up companies in Italy?

-- Tax incentives (tax credit up to 30%) and facilities for corporate and private investments in startups for the years 2013, 2014 and 2015, both for direct investments in startups and in case of indirect investments (by the means of other companies investing predominantly in startups);
+- Tax incentives (tax credit up to 40%) and facilities for corporate and private investments in startups, both for direct investments in startups and in case of indirect investments (by the means of other companies investing predominantly in startups);

 - Tax credit by 35% for hiring highly-qualified personnel;